elvispereira072/elvispereira072/README.md

 ## Hi there! 👋

 I'm a versatile professional with a unique combination of skills in both technology and music.
+I am a self-taught learner and have independently acquired all my skills.
 Here are some of the areas I specialize in:

 - **Front-End Development:** HTML, CSS, JavaScript, React
 - **Android Development:** Kotlin, Android Studio, Gradle